 One of the biggest overheads for marketing teams is content production, and it will remain that way in the coming years.
 With the number of channels ever-increasing, taking full advantage of these requires a great deal of time and resources.

-Short-form videos, podcasts, live streaming content, and stories will be especially popular in 2022.
-These types of content are even more time-intensive to create, putting an even bigger pressure on marketing teams’ workload.
+Short-form videos, podcasts, live streaming content, and stories remain especially popular.
+These types of content are very time-intensive to create, putting an even bigger pressure on marketing teams’ workload.

-With budgets shrinking, it’s hard to deliver the same level of output and quality.
-This can result in less or poor quality content, brilliant content ideas that never come off the shelf, a limited number of channels utilized, and other projects or activities that are put on hold due to reallocating staff and budget.
+With budgets shrinking, it’s hard to deliver a consistent level of output and quality.
+This can result in less or poor quality content, brilliant content ideas that never make it off the shelf, a limited number of channels utilized, and other projects or activities that are put on hold due to reallocating staff and budget.

 Ramp up content production

-Although it may seem contradictory, a distributed marketing tool boosts content production efficiency while simultaneously bringing more of the work in-house.
+Although it may seem contradictory, a distributed marketing tool boosts content production efficiency while simultaneously brining the process in-house.
 It does so by making marketing a team effort.
 Everyone in your organization can create high-quality, on-brand content for all channels without any design skills or experience.
-Ads, videos, social posts, POS, posters, outdoor advertising, brochures, business cards, you name it.
+Ads, videos, social posts, business cards, you name it.
 How?

-By using dynamic templates which can instantly be adapted to almost everything (markets, audiences, languages, size requirements, etc.).
-These templates can be as open or locked down as needed to avoid content that doesn’t follow brand guidelines, no matter who created it.
-You can also choose to automate (parts) of the content creation process by auto-importing relevant data or imagery into individual or team templates, saving everybody a lot of precious time (and reducing the risk of errors).
+By using dynamic templates that can instantly be adapted to almost everything (markets, audiences, languages, size requirements, etc.).
+These templates can be as open or locked in as needed to avoid content that doesn’t follow brand guidelines, no matter who created it.
+You can also choose to automate (parts of) the content creation process by auto-importing relevant data or imagery into individual or team templates, saving everybody a lot of precious time and reducing the risk of errors.
 It’s also possible to work with pre-programmed sections such as ‘choose one of three headlines, designs or images”.